maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 1	_Eisenberg 2013_.
 Grundriss der deutschen Grammatik.
 Band 1: Das Wort

-* =e= occurs in some e=Plural F and strong nouns (228)
-* A larger group where -e- occurs is animal designations, but certainly not with all of them (228)
 * All weak M adopt -(e)n- by a rule no matter or their complexity and origin (228)
 * -er- and =er= occur only in er-plural and er=Plural nouns.
 These nouns tend to choose -er- / =er= when a plural meaning is present, otherwise 0 or another link, except for person and animal designations, for which -er- and =er= are not necessarily associated with a plural meaning (229)
 * -es- occurs in a row of s-Genitiv M and N and is isolated (229)